-Executive sponsor: TBD deputy executive director Program manager: Raftery, Dawn Project manager: Williams, Anna Work plan type: staff project Span: FY2021-FY2021 Total project hours: 300 Outreach: operational communication
+Program manager: Raftery, Dawn Project manager: Williams, Anna Work plan type: staff project Span: FY2021-FY2021

+Total project hours: 300

 ON TO 2050 exhibit (2021.051)

 In partnership with the Bess Bower Dunn Museum of Lake County, staff will collaborate with museum staff to design an interactive, mobile exhibit of ON TO 2050 and plan its exhibition in the region.
 Dunn Museum staff will create and fabricate the exhibit.